MSIA/2020-msia423-dimitrov-boardgameRecommendations/README.md

 - 15,739 game records are ingested to it.

 #### 3.2 Using RDS
-Before creating a table in RDS and ingesting teh data you need to:
+Before creating a table in RDS and ingesting the data you need to:
 - Set your AWS credentials in `config/aws_credentials.env`.
 - Configure your RDS variables in `config/.mysqlconfig`.
 - Make sure the database you specify as `MYSQL_DATABASE` already exists on your RDS instance.